1turtle/free-games-tracker/README.md

 # FreeGamesTracker
 ## Overview
-This "pretty" website shows free games from select markets.
-New video games are updated every day at 17:00 UTC.
+This website shows free video games from select markets.
+Potential new free video games are updated every Thursday at 17:00 UTC unless due to special events.
+In this website, free video games are defined as paid video games doing a free-to-keep promotion basically meaning a 100% discount sale.

 ## Markets
 - [Steam](https://store.steampowered.com/) and [SteamDB](https://steamdb.info/)